adrianaprotondo/QuadraticScaling/README.md

 We consider the case of a quadratic loss function as it is mathematically tractable.

+We include two notebooks `1Dto2D` is a Pluto notebook exploring two types of expansions from a 1D to 2D function. `1DtoND` explores learning performance for two types of quadratic function as we add parameters $N$.

+We include a pdf `NotesOnQuadraticScaling` going over the mathematical analysis of the quadratic functions to evaluate learning performance.

 ## Getting started

 The whole project is implemented in [Julia](https://docs.Wjulialang.org/en/v1/).